StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 Functions in Bash differ from those in other languages, especially regarding argument handling, global state, printed output, and exit statuses.
 Due to these differences, functions should be documented according to their complexity, side effects, and importance within the script.

-Function comments should provide enough information for a reader to use, modify, or debug the function without having to reverse-engineer its entire body.
-Short, self-contained functions may only need a brief description, while complex functions or functions in larger scripts often need more detail about parameters, global variables, output, return values, exit behavior, and other important side effects.

 /// admonition | Guidelines
     type: info